-Think of the Samsung Galaxy Buds Pro as the Apple AirPods Pro equivalent for the Samsung Galaxy S21 series of phones.
-Although that doesn’t quite cover everything these true wireless earbuds can do.
+It’s best to think of the Samsung Galaxy Buds Pro as the Apple AirPods Pro equivalent for the Samsung Galaxy S21 line of phones.

 Colors: Phantom Violet, Phantom Black, Phantom Silver

 Dimensions: 20.5 x 19.5 x 20.8mm (earbuds) 50.0 x 50.2 x 27.8mm (charging case)